John T. Wodder II (jwodder on GitHub and other places) is a computer

 static type checking, asynchronous programming, data-driven testing, and large

-He dislikes Windows, C++, and floating-point numbers.
+properly-formatted data files.
+He dislikes Windows, C++, and floating-point

 The encryption protocol used by the BitTorrent peer-to-peer